FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 #close	2019-03-15-14-50-54
 ```

-By studying the structured lines of the files, it is possible to find that the delimiter is `\t`, while the last column can be split by three spaces.
+By studying the structured lines of the files, it is possible to find that the delimiter is `\t`, while the last column can be split into new columns by the three spaces.
 We are also given the header name for each column and the data type from the commented lines above the data.

 ### MaxMind ASN
 The **MaxMind ASN dataset** contains a CSV file with information about network (IPv4) and the corresponding ASN and organization.
 It only includes a descriptive header and three columns with data, which will be used to enrich the IoT-23 dataset.